 Some diets boast that a vegan lifestyle is the only way to battle candida…others say high protein, low carbs are the way to go…and the vast majority say simply eliminate sugar and white flour and you are good-to-go.

 As it is with most things, I believe the truth lays somewhere in the middle of it all.

 When working with our practitioner on the finite details of how we were going to eliminate both my daughters and my own Candida overgrowth, my personal focus was learning how I could adjust the Paleo diet to fit the needs of the elimination.
 Knowing that a diet filled with nutrient-dense foods could only benefit us both, our practitioner was excited to explore the options and help me write up a protocol to fit these needs.

 She was also the one that suggested we look at using high-quality essential oils and whole-food bioavailable vitamins and minerals to aid in the elimination and ensure success.

 Following her advice, my daughter and I began a diet filled with nutrient-dense vegetables, minimal fruits (citrus juice used for cooking/flavor only and avocados for the first month), high-quality grass-fed, sustainably raised meats and wild-caught fish.

 While there is no caffeine, sugar, honey, etc. in the first 2-6 months of the protocol, we are allowed stevia which has made it possible to keep my 9 year old happy versus having her feel like mommy is simply trying to torture her through it all.
 Treats are still possible, we just have to be a little more creative about how we make those treats…but that’s okay…being creative is what I do. 😉

 Feel free to message me to set up your individual wellness consultation today.
-We will discuss everything from dietary concerns to what essential oils may be best for you.

 I look forward to hearing from you soon!